mr-hoffman/CSA-Lab-1.4-Operaters-and-Printing/README.md

 Your output should look like this:

-`Enter the number of minutes :: 625
+`Enter the number of minutes :: 625 \n
 625 is 10 hours and 25 minutes`

 ## Lab 1.4.2: Momentum